juanagu/flutter-clean-architecture/README.md

 # flutter_clean_architecture

-Sample of clean architecture on flutter, for big project I recommend to create different modules for domain and data.
+Sample of clean architecture on flutter, for medium-sized projects see this architecture : https://github.com/juanagu/flutter-clean-architecture-medium

 # Another samples